 Murray was knighted in the 2011 New Year Honours for his services to medicine.

 Professor and Chairman of Biochemistry, Facultad de Medicina, Universidad de la República, Uruguay.
 Discovery Award of the Society for Free Radical Biology and Medicine (SFRBM, 2011), Alexander Von Humboldt Senior Award (2010), National Prize in Science and Technology (2007).
 Howard Hughes International Research Scholar (2000-2011).
-President-Elect of the Society for Free Radical Research International, Past-President of SFRBM.
-Founding Member and Secretary of Academia de Ciencias del Uruguay.
+Past-President of SFRBM and of the Society for Free Radical Research International.
+Foreign Associate of the US National Academy of Sciences (2015).
+Founding Member and current President of the Academia Nacional de Ciencias del Uruguay.

 Laureate Professor and Ian Potter Chair of Zoology, School of BioSciences, University of Melbourne.
 Elected Fellow of the Australian Academy of Science (AAS); Secretary, Biological Sciences and Vice President of AAS; Officer of the Order of Australia; Past President of the Society for Reproductive Biology; Former NHMRC, Fulbright, Ford Foundation and Royal Society and ARC Federation Fellowships, Director of the ARC Centre of Excellence for Kangaroo Genomics.
 Gold Conservation Medal San Diego.